How to use a separate light meter!

 Finally if shooting with 400 ISO film on a sunny day, set the aperture to f16, and select a shutter speed of 1/400th or 1/500th of a second.

 In each case in the examples above if the conditions were overcast you can open the aperture up a stop or two.
-With practice this works reasonably well particularly with negative film which can be pushed a stop or two during developing.
+With practice, this works reasonably well particularly with a negative film which can be pushed a stop or two during developing.

 Meter with Another Camera

 The second method involves using another camera with an accurate working light-meter to take a light reading and then transferring the reading to the meter-less camera.
-This method does of course mean you have to lug around a second camera.
+This method does, of course, mean you have to lug around a second camera.
 I have done this quite a bit in the past with great success.
-My metering camera of choice being a rather heavy Nikon 801.
+My metering camera of choice is a rather heavy Nikon 801.
 Just remember to set the film speed on the camera you are using for taking your light readings to the same as that on your meter-less camera with the film in it.

 A Separate Light-Meter

 The third method for setting correct film exposure is to use a separate purpose made light-meter.
 If you already have a liking for old film cameras then this method, although slower than using a built-in camera meter, may well appeal to you.

 A separate selenium cell light-meter, which requires no batteries, such as the excellent Western Euro-Master, can be purchased nowadays in near mint condition for next to nothing!
 I have used this particular meter quite often.
 Although at least 30 years old it is surprisingly accurate alongside my Nikon.

 There are plenty of old selenium cell light-meters from different manufacturers available.
 Be aware that some may be inaccurate.
 Check their camera setting recommendations against a known accurate light-meter, or camera with a built-in meter.
 Some old light-meters can be fiddly and quite hard to read even if their light readings are accurate.